 mill facilities, which is the basis for analysis of this guidebook.
 Many of the practices included in this report are applicable to wet mill facilities, although their effectiveness has not been evaluated from the wet mill perspective.
 With either wet mill or dry mill facilities, the ethanol industry is .

 As ethanol production increases, so will waste emissions from fermentation processes.
 Merichem Gas Technology Product's trademarked LO- technology is a viable alternative for removing hydrogen sulfide from digester gas produced as part of wet milling processes.
 Use of LO- treated digester gas helps maximize use of valuable natural resources.

 Today, sophisticated renewable fuel refineries use state-of-the-art technologies to convert grains, beverage and food waste, cellulosic biomass and other products called feedstocks into high-efficiency ethanol.
 Over 90 percent of the grain ethanol produced today comes from the dry milling process, with the remaining coming from wet mills.

-Corn wet milling is the process of separating the corn kernel into starch, protein, germ and fiber in an aqueous medium prior to fermentation.
-The primary products of wet milling include starch and starch-derived products (e.g. high fructose corn syrup and ethanol), corn oil, corn gluten, and corn germ.
+wet milling is the process of separating the kernel into starch, protein, germ and fiber in an aqueous medium prior to fermentation.
+The primary products of wet milling include starch and starch-derived products (e.g. high fructose syrup and ethanol), oil, gluten, and germ.

 Modified Dry Grind Ethanol Process Vijay Singh1, Kent D. Rausch1*, Ping Yang2, Hosein Shapouri3, Ronald L. Belyea4, and Mike E. Tumbleson5 Publication of the Agricultural Engineering Department University of Illinois at Urbana - Champaign